 METRO Riders, please find all ongoing bus, streetcar, paratransit and microtransit service alerts related to the coronavirus pandemic here.
+This information applies to 2022 as a date for fixed route service changes is to be determined:

 Route 17 Mabelvale/Downtown